jbohren/conman/README.md

   * My summary: the ROS/Orocos worlds are not providing the right tools, concepts and primitives for doing efficient and advanced (realtime) motion control for robots.
+  * I am suggestion a design in which the "manager" is doing the "Coordination & Configuration" of several new complementary/decoupled responsibilities:
+    - timing port
+    - time interrupt handling: input to schedule function and to execution function
+    - scheduling function to compute the to-be-serially-executed computations
+    - execution of these computations
+    - shared data resource management (e.g., via an "immutable data" policy).
+This includes adding computations to the schedule for logging etc.
+  * Moving all timing out of code has been industry standard for years already.

 * **Piotr Trojanek**
 * **Sylvain Joyeux**